Purchase your apparel and/or make a donation to support the Flutie Foundation by clicking HERE

 The Boston Red Sox have also joined to help the apparel campaign.
 As a result, you can win an additional prize just for placing an order.

 The largest three April orders by total order dollar amount will win an additional prize as follows (please see photos below of the prizes):

 1st place prize: Autographed Chris Sale jersey 2nd place prize: Autographed Rafael Devers baseball 3rd place prize: Autographed box of Flutie Flakes (from the Flutie Foundation)

 I also want to give a special thanks to Spectrum Designs, a business that helps individuals with autism lead full and productive lives through the world of work.
 They produced the apparel and donated the ordering website.

 The best part of this campaign is that every dollar raised will benefit the autism community in some way, because the Flutie Foundation helps people and families affected by autism and Spectrum Designs employs people with autism.

-Purchase your apparel to support the Flutie Foundation by clicking HERE
+Purchase your apparel and/or make a donation to support the Flutie Foundation by clicking HERE

 Welcome to my 2018-19 NFL Playoff Predictions.
 Today, I will show you my playoff bracket alongside score predictions and analysis for each game.
 Next week, I will update you with Divisional Round predictions unless all of this week’s games are predicted correctly.
 Below is my official playoff bracket: